adjust/dev-docs/docs/ios/configuration/deep-link/resolution.md

 ### URL shorteners

 When marketers run certain types of campaigns, sometimes a short URL is required.
 For example, SMS has a 160 character limit.
 Sometimes, customers want to shorten a link and share it on team communication platforms, such as Slack.
-However, if the short URL redirects to a universal link, iOS does not resolve the universal link properly.
+However, if the short URL redirects to a universal link, iOS doesn't resolve the universal link.

 #### Setup